Frequently asked questions

 What do I need to consider when picking a domain?

-Similar to inconsistent usernames, a clear domain is a key element to your businesses success, and in this instance, the more the better.
+A clear domain is a key element to your business’s discoverability and success.
+The clearer, the better!
 If .com and .com.au are both available — get them.
 Talk to us about the language you are using to ensure it is clear and consistent with your branding (matching your usernames is even better).
-Avoid hard to remember anagrams or long winded domains that won’t fit on a business card.
-You can purchase a domain from a variety of platforms, we recommend Newcastle based Webolution.
-When purchasing, there’s no need to purchase hosting at the same time, that can wait until your website is ready to launch.
+Avoid hard-to-remember anagrams or long-winded domains that won’t fit on a business card.
+You can purchase a domain from a variety of platforms — we recommend Newcastle-based Webolution.
+There’s no need to purchase hosting at the same time, that can wait until your website is ready to launch.

 Do I need a Trademark?

-We’ll complete searches both nationally and internationally to see if you’re likely to find any roadblocks from existing businesses.
-IP Australia is a fantastic tool to get your head around some key terms and once you’ve found your name, getting the application process underway.
-Just note, Trademarking can take time so prepare for a waiting period.
-You can also choose to trademark just your name, or your logo as well — if you’re not sure call IP Australia to guide you through the steps.
+We’ll complete searches both nationally and globally to see if you’re likely to find any roadblocks from existing businesses.
+IP Australia is a fantastic tool to get your head around some key terms and, once you’ve found your name, getting the application process underway.
+Trademarking can take some time, so be prepared for a waiting period.
+You can also choose to trademark just your name, or your logo as well – if you’re not sure, contact IP Australia to be guided you through the steps.